ubports/docs.ubports.com/sdk/apps/qml/QtQuick/State.rst

 Properties
 ----------

--  :ref:`changes <sdk_qtquick_state_changes-prop>` : list<Change>
+-  :ref:`changes <sdk_qtquick_state_changes>` : list<Change>
--  :ref:`extend <sdk_qtquick_state_extend-prop>` : string
+-  :ref:`extend <sdk_qtquick_state_extend>` : string
--  :ref:`name <sdk_qtquick_state_name-prop>` : string
+-  :ref:`name <sdk_qtquick_state_name>` : string
--  :ref:`when <sdk_qtquick_state_when-prop>` : bool
+-  :ref:`when <sdk_qtquick_state_when>` : bool

 Detailed Description
 --------------------

 A *state* is a set of batched changes from the default configuration.

 All items have a default state that defines the default configuration of objects and property values.
-New states can be defined by adding State items to the :ref:`states <sdk_qtquick_item#states-prop>` property to allow items to switch between different configurations.
+New states can be defined by adding State items to the :ref:`states <sdk_qtquick_item_states>` property to allow items to switch between different configurations.
 These configurations can, for example, be used to apply different sets of property values or execute different scripts.

 The following example displays a single :ref:`Rectangle <sdk_qtquick_rectangle>`.
 In the default state, the rectangle is colored black.
 In the "clicked" state, a :ref:`PropertyChanges <sdk_qtquick_propertychanges>` object changes the rectangle's color to red.
 Clicking within the :ref:`MouseArea <sdk_qtquick_mousearea>` toggles the rectangle's state between the default state and the "clicked" state, thus toggling the color of the rectangle between black and red.

 .. code:: qml